Dissipative Kerr solitons, breathers and chimera states in coherently driven passive cavities with parabolic potential

 In the mean-field approximation, the coherently driven and phase modulated passive cavity is described by the equation

 where $A(\tau,t)$ is the slowly varying envelope of electric field, and $\tau$, $t$ are the fast and slow time, respectively\cite{haelterman_dissipative_1992}.
-The term $\partial^2_\tau$ is second-order anomalous chromatic dispersion, $\delta$ is the phase detuning, $P$ is the driving pump field amplitude, and the linear loss coefficient, without loss of generality, is fixed to the value of $1$.
-We introduced the parabolic temporal potential $C\tau^2$, where $C$ controls its curvature.
+The term $\partial^2_\tau$ is second-order anomalous chromatic dispersion, $\delta$ is the phase detuning, $P$ is the driving pump field amplitude, and the linear loss coefficient, without loss of generality, is fixed to $1$.
+We introduce the parabolic temporal potential $C\tau^2$, where $C$ controls its curvature.
 Note that such type of potential describes a trap in Bose-Einstein condensates, and a transverse index profile in graded-index multimode fibers \cite{krupa2019multimode}.
 With the usual change of the meaning of the coordinates (e.g., modify time $\tau$ with space $x$), Eq.(1) also describes the spatial dynamics of one-dimensional (e.g., consider slab waveguides) driven nonlinear passive cavities with a graded refractive index \cite{HAELTERMAN1992343}.
-To study the dynamics of Eq.~(\ref{eq1}), we performed both direct numerical simulations (DNSs) with a pseudo spectral method, and numerical path-continuation of stationary DKS solutions $A_s$ (i.e., $\partial_t A_s=0$) by using AUTO-07p \cite{Doedel2009}.
+To study the dynamics of Eq.~(\ref{eq1}), we perform both direct numerical simulations (DNSs) with a pseudo-spectral method, and { numerical path-continuation of the stationary solutions $A_s$ (i.e., $\partial_t A_s=0$) by using AUTO-07p \cite{Doedel2009}.
+The latter allows us to compute both stable and unstable steady-state solutions, which are not accessible otherwise. }

-Figure~\ref{fig1_stabilization}(a,b) shows the dynamics solutions of Eq.(1) in the absence of the potential $(C=0)$.
+Figure~\ref{fig1_stabilization}(a,b) shows the dynamics of solutions of Eq.(1) in the absence of the potential $(C=0)$.
 The temporal evolution ($|A(\tau)|^2$ vs. $t$) of a chaotic Turing pattern, and its final state are shown in Fig.~\ref{fig1_stabilization}(a) for $(P,\delta) = (2.5,3)$.
-Whereas Fig.~\ref{fig1_stabilization}(b) shows a breather DKS for $(P,\delta)=(4.5,8)$.
+Whereas {Fig.~\ref{fig1_stabilization}(c)} shows a breather DKS for $(P,\delta)=(4.5,8)$.
 For this set of parameters, static DKSs are always unstable \cite{Leo2013}.
-When the potential is introduced $(C=1)$ [see Figs.~\ref{fig1_stabilization}(c,d)], these dynamics are stabilized, leading to stationary DKSs.
+When the potential is introduced $(C=1)$ [see Figs.~\ref{fig1_stabilization}(b) and \ref{fig1_stabilization}(d)], these dynamics are stabilized, leading to stationary DKSs.